-If your or your spouse have lost a job or have limited employment options, this may affect issues of both spousal and child support and paying the household bills.
+If your or your spouse have lost a job or have limited employment options, this may affect issues of both spousal support and child support and paying the household bills.
 Parties remain responsible for their community property debt and obligations.
 The pandemic is not an excuse to not pay your bills.
 Here, it is crucial that parties try to not to incur any debts post separation.
 Parties should communicate how they will manage their community property debt moving forward

 - Your Family Residence